 But then, when I thought about how natural her expression was, I realised that she probably thought I was very attractive.
 She was at an age when women are very passionate.
 I easily persuaded myself that her passionate feelings for me were tormenting her, and that she herself wished that we were all alone.
 In these circumstances, I would use gentle, tentative, delicate caresses which would overcome her modesty without offending her, as her passionate nature alone would be at fault.
 However I was careful not to compromise myself, and I believe she realised that even the most seductive approaches would not succeed with me, as I soon detected a certain coolness in her manner.

 Soon we had arrived at Dormans, without even noticing how far we had travelled.
-I studied Barnave several times, and although in the half-light it was impossible to be sure, it seemed to me that his manner with the queen was courteous but reserved, and their conversation did not seem at all mysterious.
-[In fact, Petion was not very perceptive, as the still alluring Marie Antoinette was sussing Barnave out, and, just after the return to Paris, she began a secret correspondence with the overawed young deputy – who had fallen for Marie Antoinette.
-After all, what red blooded man travelling in a carriage with a suffering, dewy eyed Marie Antoinette, would not fall for her – apart from the uncouth Petion?]
+I studied Barnave several times, and although in the half-light it was impossible to be sure, it seemed to me that his manner with the Queen was courteous but reserved, and their conversation did not seem at all mysterious.
+[In fact, Pétion was not very perceptive, as the still alluring Marie Antoinette was sussing Barnave out, and, just after the return to Paris, she began a secret correspondence with the overawed young deputy – who had fallen head over heels for Marie Antoinette.
+After all, what red blooded man travelling in a carriage with a suffering, dewy eyed Marie Antoinette, would not fall for her – apart from the uncouth Pétion?]

 I went to bed at three in the morning.
 Barnave slept in the same bed.
 We rose at five o’clock.
 It was difficult to sleep because the national guardsmen and crowds of local people were celebrating outside all night long, drinking, singing and dancing, to the accompaniment of local musicians.